okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/nodeexpress/challengeintegrationsteps.md

 1. The authenticator looks up the information stored for the credential id and checks that the domain name matches the one that was used during enrollment.

 1. If the validations are successful, the authenticator prompts the user for consent.
-In the example below the **Touch Id** authenticator is prompting the user for a fingerprint to confirm the consent.
+In the example below the **Touch ID** authenticator is prompting the user for a fingerprint to confirm the consent.

 <div class="common-image-format">